hpi-swa-lab/squeak-inbox-talk/README.md

 > Bringing squeak-dev into your image.
 Now with AI support! ✨

-A project originally conducted in the course of the Live Programming Seminar 2021 @ HPI.
+A project originally conducted during the Live Programming Seminar 2021 @ HPI.
 Many thanks to [Marcel Taeumel](https://github.com/marceltaeumel) for his diligent mentoring and advice!

 ![Squeak Inbox Talk](./assets/SqueakInboxTalk.png)